PrincetonUniversity/removing_tedium/06_automatic_job_submission/README.md

 $ sbatch job.slurm   # step 5
 ```

 Of course, with our previous alias for `sbatch job.slurm` one could equivalently enter `sb` four times.
 Read more about job dependencies on the [Slurm](https://slurm.schedmd.com/sbatch.html) website.
+Note that you could also include the `singleton` job dependency for the first submission.

 ## Specific example